KoldBrewEd/simpleWSAPI/README.md

 ## Configure the React.js client

-1. Change the working directory to this pattern's directory:
+1. Change the working directory to the `client` folder:

    ```sh
    cd ../client